Istanbul, Turkey cruise port

 • 💰

-Pay in Turkish Lira when you can — merchants accepting USD/EUR often use unfavorable rates.
-ATMs at Galataport dispense lira; skip airport-style exchange booths on the pier.
+Use Turkish Lira when you can — merchants accepting euros or USD apply poor exchange rates.
+ATMs at Galataport dispense lira; avoid currency exchange booths on the pier.
+Museum entry fees are priced in TL for foreigners (except Hagia Sophia's €25).

 • 🚃